bparanj/crystal/programming/rails/debug/effective-debugging.md

 ### Taking Notes

-- Document progress by documenting the steps for investigating and fixing the bug including dead ends.
+- Document progress by documenting the steps for investigating and fixing the bug  dead ends.
 Write down the comands used to log or trace the program.

 ### Interface